Lynnicia/CryoEM_membranes_top_model_decision_tree/README.md

 # CryoEM_membranes_top_model_decision_tree
 ### Overview
 This repository hosts a model screening framework for *Pantoea* sp.
 YR343 low dose and ultralow dose cryo-electron microscopy (cryoEM) datasets.
 This framework can be used to screen for the top models that output segmentation masks used in AI-based tool pipelines.
-We have chosen the Bacterial Cell Envelope Tool hosted at https://github.com/Sireesiru/Cryo-TEM-Ultrastructures as a representative AI-based tool.
+We have chosen the Bacterial Cell Envelope Tool hosted at https://github.com/Sireesiru/Cryo-TEM-Ultrastructures in Membrane_Thickness_Tool.ipynb as a representative AI-based tool.
 This workflow streamlines for model selection process to target tool compatibility and tool scalability across cryoEM imaging conditions.

 <div align="center">
 <img width="569" height="408" alt="image" src="https://github.com/user-attachments/assets/e64ff81f-c265-487c-ad3b-95ea3f7cdd05" />